-Financial markets ended 2019 on an optimistic tone.
-At that point, many of the recent headwinds affecting economic growth appeared to be subsiding.
-In particular, there was increased clarity on global trading prospects.
-This, along with accommodative monetary policy from central banks, had driven many equity markets to all-time highs.
-Given the outsized gains over the last year, capital market returns were expected to be much more moderate going forward.
-The economic expansion of this current cycle had reached record longevity and therefore, any signs of weakness would coincide with increased volatility.
-In March 2020, the World Health Organization declared the coronavirus (COVID-19) a global pandemic.
-The economic and social impact has resulted in a swift and severe drop in global GDP.
-Financial markets have reacted to this health shock by declining significantly from their highs reached earlier in the year; however, given their forward looking nature, they should begin to rise before the economic downturn ends.
-Broad diversification and prudent portfolio management will be even more important in navigating the investment climate ahead.
-In the upcoming year, the Investment Committee will oversee the following key projects: Implementing the recommendation of the asset allocation reviews.
-Now that the revised Investment Policy is approved, implementation has begun.
-This involves the following work: - · completing the manager search for the new investment strategy, - developing and finalizing the investment management agreement for the real estate mandate and - transitioning the assets to the new structure.
+Financial markets continued their positive tone as they entered 2021.
+The prospects of economies renormalizing as well as the extraordinary stimulus that central banks and governments continue to provide are the driving influences in moving markets higher.
+Looking ahead, these will be important factors in determining future capital market returns.

+As many markets are at or close to all-time highs and valuations rise, active management, prudent diversification and keeping to established investment principles will be even more important in managing the volatile investment environment going forward.

+In the upcoming year, the Investment Committee will oversee the following key projects:

+Implementing the recommendation of the asset allocation reviews.

+Now that implementation to the new real estate strategy has begun, the following work will occur in 2021:

+- $\cdot$ creating a new trust structure at the City's custodian to include the real estate portfolio, and - · transitioning the assets to the new structure

 Major Cities Investment Regulation.

-The Major Cities Investment Regulation, which outlines the permitted investments for the cities of Edmonton, Calgary and Medicine Hat, was up for renewal in 2020.
-However, the regulation was subsequently extended to expire in early 2021.
+The Major Cities Investment Regulation, which outlines the permitted investments for the cities of Edmonton, Calgary and Medicine Hat, was up for renewal in early 2021.
+However, the regulation was subsequently extended to expire in June 2022.
 As a result, work will be undertaken with the Government of Alberta to review the regulation and to ensure it continues to meet the City's ongoing investment requirements.
-Investment Committee Terms of Reference.
-The City's Investment Committee Terms of Reference will be updated and provided to the City Manager for approval.

 Appointment of a new Investment Committee member.

 As per the Terms of Reference, external members can serve only two consecutive three-year terms on the Investment Committee.
+One new committee member is able to be appointed to the Investment Committee.
 This ensures continued good governance of the City's financial assets.

 Implementation of the unlisted infrastructure strategy.

-The City continues to transition assets to the unlisted infrastructure strategy as suitable investment opportunities arise.
-CAPITAL MARKET PERFORMANCE The rate of return for each City asset class is compared with the published total return of its corresponding broad-market index.
+As part of a multi-year project, the City continues to transition assets to the unlisted infrastructure strategy as suitable investment opportunities arise.

+CAPITAL MARKET PERFORMANCE

+The rate of return for each City asset class is compared with the published total return of its corresponding broad-market index.
 These indices, weighted by the Policy Asset Mix, are used to calculate the performance benchmark for each fund.

-The City uses the following indices as points of reference by which the investment performance of each fund is evaluated: Cash: FTSE Canada 91 Day Treasury Bill Index (91 Day T-Bills) Short-Term Bonds: FTSE Canada Short Term Bond Index (FTSE Short-Term) Bonds: FTSE Canada Universe Bond Index (FTSE Universe) Canadian Equity: S&P/TSX Capped 10% Index (TSX) Global Equity: Morgan Stanley Capital International Inc. World Index excluding Canada (MSCI World ex-Canada) Emerging Market Equity: Morgan Stanley Capital International Inc. Emerging Markets Index (MSCI EM) Infrastructure:
+The City uses the following indices as points of reference by which the investment performance of each fund is evaluated:

+Cash: FTSE Canada 91 Day Treasury Bill Index (91 Day T-Bills)

+Short-Term Bonds: FTSE Canada Short Term Bond Index (FTSE Short-Term)

+Bonds: FTSE Canada Universe Bond Index (FTSE Universe)

+Canadian Equity: S&P/TSX Capped 10% Index (TSX)

+Global Equity: Morgan Stanley Capital International Inc. World Index excluding Canada (MSCI World ex-Canada)

+Emerging Market Equity: Morgan Stanley Capital International Inc. Emerging Markets Index (MSCI EM)

+Infrastructure:

-Unlisted - Consumer Price Index (CPI) + 4.5% Listed - Standard & Poor's Global Infrastructure Index (S&P Global Infrastructure) Investment performance returns are presented before management fees are deducted according to industry standards.
+Unlisted - Consumer Price Index (CPI) + 4.5% Listed - Standard & Poor's Global Infrastructure Index (S&P Global Infrastructure)

+Investment performance returns are presented before management fees are deducted according to industry standards.